American Inventor

-A second series was broadcast in 2007.

-Janusz Liberkowski, who invented a new type of child safety seat based on the human womb called the Anecia Safety Capsule, was declared the first season's winner on May 19, 2006.
-Firefighter Greg Chavez, who invented a fire suppression system for Christmas trees called the Guardian Angel, was the winner of the second season.

 Premise

 Season 1

 Twelve inventors and their products are chosen from a pool of hundreds by four judges.
 The 12 semi-finalists are broken down into four groups of three, with each episode focusing on a different group of three.
 Each of the twelve semi-finalists in each group receives $50,000 to improve their inventions and competes to become one of the four finalists.
 The finalists would then work with a dedicated prototype and design company who would help with expert advice and manufacturing assistance.
 Each group is assigned a judge who would judge their products that they have invented.
 Each of the four judges would then choose one inventor from their group to compete in the finals, for a total of four finalists.
 In the show's live finale, the four finalists present a 30-second commercial advertisement for their product, with the home audience voting by phone for the winner.
 The winner receives $1,000,000 worth of business support, entrepreneurial counsel, physical resources, and prize money.